DE-IBH/b3lb-docs/docs/source/about.rst

    plt.title("Load Curve")
    plt.show()

-Changing the polynomial order regulates if the load balancing is more or less cpu load sensitive.
+Tuning the polynomial order changes the load balancing to be more or less cpu load sensitive:

 .. plot::